208 West Pennsylvania Addition and Remodel

 2017 Heritage Award from the Preservation and Conservation Association (PACA) of Champaign County

-[Robinson]Knight Residence, Phase Two, Additions
+[Robinson]Knight Residence, Phase Two: Additions

 The objective of this second phase is to add three unique elements to the originl composition: a reflecting pool in the entrance courtyard, a lap pool along the western edge, and a rooftop terrace and pavilion.
-These new elements are introduced with sensitivity for the existing design, maintaining and enhancing the spatial and proportional concepts powerfully executed in the original design.
+These new elements are introduced with sensitivity for the existing design, maintaining and enhancing the spatial and proportional concepts powerfully executed in the original residence.

 Commissioned Project: 2015-17

 Design Associate: David Emmons

 The cabin is located in the northwest corner of a 13-acre property being transformed into woodlands and prairie.
 The 770 SF four-season open plan takes full advantage of the picturesque water views.
 The ground floor features living, sleeping, washing and cooking spaces with framed views and multiple access points to the outdoor terraces.
 To the west is a 620 SF garage and shop.
 The long narrow section is developed to maximize views and cross ventilation.

 The exterior cladding references Midwest rural vernacular and helps emphasize the spatial conception.
 Galvanized steel siding wraps the gables and north end.
 Vertical planks of local red cedar cover the north and south sides.
 The cedar is reintroduced on the interior ceiling to create a warm and aromatic environment.

 The owners of a steep lakefront property wanted a small studio for making sculpture and accommodating guests.
 The form reflects these two functions.